Top 10 Risks in Cyber Security

 Password Attack

 Password attacks involve attackers using software to guess passwords till they can guess the correct one.
-They use personal information, such as an individual's name, family member's name, job, and anything unique that could be used as a password.
+They use personal information, such as an individual's name, a family member's name, job, and anything unique that could be used as a password.

-The best way to prevent password attacks is by using multi-factor authentication, not writing down the passwords, and utilizing a password manager.
+The best way to prevent password attacks is by using multi-factor authentication, not writing down passwords, and utilizing a password manager.

 Social Engineering Attacks

-Social engineering attacks manipulate users into accessing sensitive information the attacker can access.
+Social engineering attacks manipulate users into accessing sensitive information that the attacker can access.
 Many malicious social engineering attacks include phishing, spearphishing, and malvertising.

-- Malvertising is when hackers control online advertising containing dangerous codes that infect computers when accessed.
+• Malvertising is when hackers control online advertising, containing dangerous codes that infect computers when accessed.

 MITM (Man-in-the-Middle Attacks)